plaguss/helpner/README.md

 ## ...why this:question:

-There is no compelling reason.
+Why not?
 While reading through [docopt-ng](https://github.com/jazzband/docopt-ng) I thought if it would be possible to detect the components [^1] of a command line interface program and extract them.
 It turned out to be a fun project.
 It isn't the best approach for the task, but it allowed to explore a different application of AI, this time from the from and for the console (a nice mix of [spaCy](https://github.com/explosion/spaCy) and [rich](https://github.com/Textualize/rich)!).

 [^1]: See [docopt](http://docopt.org/) for a better explanation of the components.

 ## 👩‍💻 Usage

-WORK IN PROGRESS, EXAMPLES NEEDED.

 *helpner*'s CLI is composed of 3 subcommands:

-- `helpner highlight`: Main command, throw some color :rainbow: to the help message with *rich*!
+- `helpner highlight`: Main command, throw some color :rainbow: to the help messages with *rich*!

 Pipe the help message from the CLI program stdin to the program, and it will print back the original message with the entities detected highlighted and wrapped in a panel.

-Modify the [style](https://rich.readthedocs.io/en/stable/style.html) applied to each entity using the options:
+The [style](https://rich.readthedocs.io/en/stable/style.html) applied can be modified for each entity using the options:

 ```sh
 ❯ make --help | helpner highlight --style-opt 'red on white' --style-arg 'bold yellow' --style-cmd 'underline blue'